alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 #### Do the easy parts first

 When I see a crossword puzzle, I like to solve the proper nouns first.
 With a search engine, these are usually both easy and unambiguous.
+Clue difficulty is not uniform, and sometimes constructors will deliberately create an easy clue to provide a foothold for the puzzle.
-Some parts of a puzzle will yield more easily than others, and it's usually worth doing a quick once-over of a puzzle to see if anything stands out.
-If I get stuck on a clue, I will immediately jump to the next one and only come back to it if needed, rather than forcing myself to do it.
+It's usually worth doing a quick once-over of a puzzle to see if anything stands out.
+If I get stuck on a clue, I will immediately jump to the next one and only revisit the trickier clue if needed, rather than forcing myself to do it.
-Sometimes constructors will deliberately create an easy clue to provide a foothold on the puzzle, although this depends on the author.

 #### Prioritize important clues

-If you see an extraction like ?N?WE???????, many solvers I know will assume the first 6 letters are going to spell ANSWER and will stop extracting any of the first 6 letters unless they get stuck.
+If you see an extraction like `?N?WE???????`, many solvers I know will assume the first 6 letters are going to spell `ANSWER` and will stop extracting any of the first 6 letters unless they get stuck.

 This is a special case of trying to direct work towards the "high information" areas.
-Some general wheel-of-fortune skills are helpful here: if I see an extraction like ?????I?G, I'll usually assume it's going to end "-ing" and skip solving the clue for the blank between the I and G.
+Some general wheel-of-fortune skills are helpful here: if I see an extraction like `?????I?G`, I'll usually assume it's going to end `-ing` and skip solving the clue for the blank between the `I` and `G`.

 When combined with word search tools like Qat or nutrimatic, this can be ridiculously strong.
 In general, word search tools have trouble with long runs of blanks, but are very good at filling short gaps.
-If I know ordering I'll often jump around to solving clues that reduce runs of blanks, rather than going in order.
+If I know ordering, I'll often jump around to solving clues that reduce runs of blanks, rather than going in order.
 Or, I'll declare that I'm working from the bottom when solving with a group, because most people start from the top and it's better to distribute work throughout a cluephrase.